linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 The difference between the monthly mortgage payment and the portion of the payment that represents interest equals the amount that is applied to reduce the outstanding mortgage balance.
 The monthly mortgage payment is designed so that after the last scheduled monthly payment of the loan is made, the amount of the outstanding mortgage balance is zero (i.e., the mortgage is fully repaid).

 Illustration 25-2.
 Consider the mortgage in Illustration 25-1.
 Exhibit 25-1 shows how each monthly mortgage payment is divided between interest and repayment of principal.
-At the beginning of month 1, the mortgage balance is  $100,000, the amount of the original loan.
-The mortgage payment for month 1 includes interest for the month on the$ 100,000 borrowed.
+At the beginning of month 1, the mortgage balance is  \$100,000, the amount of the original loan.
+The mortgage payment for month 1 includes interest for the month on the\$ 100,000 borrowed.
 Because the interest rate is 9.5%, the monthly interest rate is 0.0079167 (0.095 divided by 12).
 Interest for month 1 is therefore $791.67 ($100,000 times 0.0079167).
-The portion of the monthly mortgage payment that represents repayment of principal is the difference between the monthly mortgage payment of $840.85 and the interest of $791.67.
-Thus the scheduled principal repayment is $49.18, and the mortgage balance is reduced by this amount.<sup>1</sup>
+The portion of the monthly mortgage payment that represents repayment of principal is the difference between the monthly mortgage payment of \$840.85 and the interest of \$791.67.
+Thus the scheduled principal repayment is \$49.18, and the mortgage balance is reduced by this amount.<sup>1</sup>

-The mortgage balance at the end of month 1 (beginning of month 2) is then \(99,950.81 (\)100,00 minus $49.19).
+The mortgage balance at the end of month 1 (beginning of month 2) is then \(99,950.81 (\)100,00 minus \$49.19).
 The interest for the second month is \(791.28, the monthly interest rate (0.0079167) times the mortgage balance at the end of month 1 (\(99,950.81).
 The difference between the \)840.85 monthly mortgage payment and the \(791.28 interest is \)49.57, representing the amount of the mortgage balance paid off with that monthly mortgage payment.

 The last line of Exhibit 25-1 shows the last monthly mortgage payment is sufficient to pay off the remaining mortgage balance.
 When a loan repayment schedule is structured so that the payment made by the borrower will completely pay off the interest and principal, the loan is said to be self-amortizing.
 Exhibit 25-1 is referred to as an amortization schedule.